nakamura-to/KageDB/README.md

 ## Why KageDB ?

-KageDB is compatible with Indexed Database API and provides some useful features.
+KageDB is compatible with Indexed Database API, but KageDB provides some useful features.

 ( In below samples, it is assumed that some object stores, indexes and data are prepared in advance.　)